osamaqawas/Jordan-Flood-Mapping-Sentinel1-GEE/README.md

 ---

-## 📌 Citation
-If you use this work in research or teaching, please cite:

-> Al-Qawasmeh, O. (2025). *Jordan National Flood Mapper using Sentinel-1 SAR and Google Earth Engine*.

----

 ## 📜 License
 This project is licensed under the **MIT License** – free to use for academic and educational purposes.